2019, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles, Uncategorized, water play

 We recently installed our No Fault Safety Surface for Water Play to replace some of the surfacing at Liberty Lagoon that was worn due to a lot of use over the last eight years.
 One of the great things about our poured-in-place rubber surface is that it allows for in-laid designs and patterns in appealing bright colors.
 BREC wanted the colorful beach ball pattern in several areas on their splash pad to add an element of fun.
 The colors are so vivid that the beach balls appear to be three-dimensional!

 Are you planning on constructing a new splash pad or water play area?
-Contact No Fault LLC at 1-866-NFSPORT.
+Contact No Fault LLC.
 Our Regional Account Managers will be happy to assist you in designing your new water play area, or replacing the surfacing at your existing water park.

 Anyone who remembers their childhood knows that children love playing in public water fountains.
 They even enjoy playing in the backyard sprinkler out on the lawn.
 It doesn’t take much to keep children entertained.

 Have you considered building a splash pad for your park or recreational facility?
 Splash pads can transform an ordinary park area into a space-efficient aquatic playground that can be safer than a swimming pool.
-A splash pad has no standing water, which eliminates the need for constant supervision.
-They also require less maintenance than a swimming pool, and they use less water.
+A splash pad has no standing water, require less maintenance than a swimming pool, and use less water.

 In this article, No Fault will present the benefits of building a splash pad, along with some considerations to keep in mind as you plan your own mini water park.